William Russell (banker): Family

-Their daughter Margaret (died 1842) married Gordon Drummond; whose daughter Eliza married in 1832 Henry Howard, 2nd Earl of Effingham.
+Their daughter Margaret (died 1842) married Gordon Drummond, son of Colin Drummond; whose daughter Eliza married in 1832 Henry Howard, 2nd Earl of Effingham.
 Their other daughter, Mary, married in 1810 Welch Hamilton Bunbury of the 3rd Regiment of Foot, who died in 1833.
 He had been awarded a gold medal in 1809 after the Battle of Talavera.
 (His forenames are variously given.
 In some legal documents and reports they are Walsh Hamilton, in others as Welsh Hamilton.
 Bunbury is mentioned in the London Gazette, 1836 as Welch Hamilton.
 Burke in discussing their daughter Mary Diana calls him Hamilton Welch.)

 By a second wife, Anne Milbanke daughter of Edward Milbanke, Russell had no children.